danny-kaiser/ascii_art/README.md

 Next up:

+I want to make sure that my script checks for the necessary directories and makes them if missing.
+I think that was throwing errors when writing a new file in frame2text.

-text2image needs to take the strings from frame2text and write them to gif images, I'm also ready to set up the frontend and reach the point where I can upload videos through it.
+frame2text seems to be functioning now, text2image needs to extract the strings line by line from .txt files and write them onto a new .gif.
+I'm also ready to set up the frontend and reach the point where I can upload videos through it.

 Notes: